rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 The SSH plugin also includes support for a secondary Sudo Password Authentication.
 This simulates a user writing a password to the terminal into a password prompt when invoking a "sudo" command that requires password authentication.

+### Using Key Storage for SSH

+Passwords, Passphrases and Private Keys can all be stored in the [Key Storage Facility](../administration/key-storage.html) and used with the built-in SSH plugins for Node Execution and File Copying.

+For specific usage, see below.

+The storage facility can be configured to store the keys on disk, or in the database, and can use plugins to provide encryption of the data.

+When uploaded, private keys and passwords are identified by a *path* which locates them in the storage facility.
+The *path* looks similar to a unix filesystem path.

+All SSH Keys and Passwords are stored under the `keys/` top-level path.

+**Note:** In general if a "key storage path" and another configuration option are both specified, the "key storage path" will be used.

+You can embed context property references within the key storage path such as `${job.project}`.
+See [Context Variables][].

+[Context Variables]: ../manual/jobs.html#context-variables

 ### SCP File Copier

 In addition to the general SSH configuration mentioned for in this section, some additional configuration can be done for SCP.